 The working group leadership shall publish in advance a plan for working days of when and where topics will be handled (e.g. an email thread title, an NWM document, a meeting date and time and the scope of discussion or the desired outcome of the topic).

+Nevertheless, the leadership can modify the agenda during the meeting based on active delegates requests, e.g. due to overlapping discussions in other groups.

 Arrangements shall be made so that delegates can easily find the current plan.
 Ideally, the arrangements for locating the current plan should be aligned across all working groups.

 Conference calls and online discussions should not overrun the times shown in the plan even if there is unfinished business.
 The working group leadership is responsible for managing discussions during calls to limit overruns.